Spatially mapping the thermal conductivity of graphene by an opto-thermal method: Results

 FEM calculations are employed for the computation of the temperature map of the system upon laser illumination for a given spatial thermal conductivity distribution.
-This concept is illustrated in Fig.~\ref{fig:intro} c)-e).
-As input, a two-dimensional map of the thermal conductivity is provided, of which an example is shown Fig.~\ref{fig:intro}c).
-Fig.~\ref{fig:intro}d) presents the layout of the system (not to scale).
-It consists of two concentric circles; the largest one represents the graphene on the support ($R_{supp}$) with a radius of 20~$\mu m$, while the smaller one depicts the suspended graphene ($R_{memb}$), with a radius of 4~$\mu m$.
-A third circle represents the laser spot ($r_0$) and is scanned across the graphene membrane.
-Within the domain, the two-dimensional, steady-state, heat equation in Cartesian coordinates is solved, as defined below:
+This concept is illustrated in Figure~\ref{fig:FEM}.
+As an input, a two-dimensional map of the thermal conductivity is provided, of which an example is shown Figure~\ref{fig:FEM}a).
+Figure~\ref{fig:FEM}b) presents the layout of the system (not to scale).
+A detailed description of the FEM calculation and the implementation thereof is provided in section S3 of the Supporting Information.
+While scanning the laser across the membrane, the full temperature distribution is calculated for each laser spot position on the membrane (three examples are provided in Figure~\ref{fig:FEM}b).\\ For each of these temperature distributions, the average temperature within the laser spot is calculated, from which all values are combined to obtain a two-dimensional map of the graphene temperature upon illumination.
+This induced-temperature map is presented in Figure~\ref{fig:FEM}c) and represents the same temperature map that is obtained experimentally upon illumination of the sample with high laser power.\\

-where $T(x,y)$ is the temperature distribution, $\kappa(x,y)$ the thermal conductivity, $Q$ the heat losses via convection and/or the support, and $Q_{laser}(x,y)$ the heating due to the laser.
-As boundary condition, a fixed temperature on the outer boundary of the support is used, set to the bath temperature.
-For graphene on the support, the following heat losses are used to account for the interaction with the support and convection:

-where $T_{0}$ [K] is the bath temperature, $t_{gr}$ [m] the thickness of graphene (0.334~nm), $h_{conv}$ [Wm$^{-1}$K$^{-1}$] the convection coefficient of air, and $g$ [Wm$^{-1}$K$^{-1}$] is the interface thermal conductivity between the support and the graphene.
-For suspended graphene, only convection is present:

-where the factor of 2 accounts for the convection occurring at both sides of the membrane.
-The laser is modeled as a Gaussian distribution, introducing a heat source equal to:

-where $Q_{abs}$ [$W$] is the absorbed laser power, $r_0$ [m] the laser spot size, $X_0$ [m] and $Y_0$ [m] the laser position.
-All calculation parameters can be found in table S1 of the supporting information.
-Furthermore, a homogeneous absorption, defined by the fine structure constant $\alpha = e^{2}/hc$ giving $\pi\alpha$ $\approx$ 2.3~\%, is initially assumed for the validation of the model \cite{Nair.2008}.